torproject/torspec/proposals/316-flashflow.md

 ### New Cell Types

-FlashFlow will introduce a new cell command MEASURE.
+FlashFlow will introduce a new cell command MEASUREMENT.

-The payload of each MEASURE cell consists of:
+The payload of each MEASUREMENT cell consists of:

 ```
 Measure command [1 byte]